nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

 POSTGRES_DB=pern_db
 ```

-Volumes of our database will be located in ./database/data
+Volumes of our database will be located in `./database/data`

-> Production volume is located in ./data/prod
+> Production volume is located in `./data/prod` > </br>
-> </br>
-> Development volume is located in ./data/dev
+> Development volume is located in `./data/dev`

 ## Server

 Server is located in ./projec-name/server using express.

+#### Development

-- In development mode it will run in a container built with ./server/Dockerfile.dev.
+In development mode it will run in a container built with `./server/Dockerfile.dev`.
 dev mode server will be exposed on port 5500 to the "outside" world and will use volumes for data persistent.

+#### Production

-- In Production mode it will run in a container built with ./server/Dockerfile.
+In production mode the server will run in a container built with `./server/Dockerfile`.
-  prod mode server will be exposed on port 5500 only to the docker composer internal services. as well using volumes for data persistent.
+and be exposed on port 5500 only to the docker composer internal services within the same network.
+in our case server and client are on the same network "webapp" , hence only the client can communicate with the server.

+#### Environment

 Enviornment variables will be located in ./server/.env
-and will contain postgres credentials to establish connection to our databse.
+and will contain postgres credentials to establish connection to our data-base.
-with our wait-for-it.sh script the server image will run only after getting confirmation that postgres container is available.
+Thanks to https://github.com/vishnubob/wait-for-it for the wait-for-it.sh script, we can set that the server image will run only after getting confirmation that postgres container is available.
-by that we wont get connection failures due to wrong order of docker composing.
+by that we wont get connection failures due to bad order of docker composing.

 ## Docker compose